We Know Their Likes But What Do Wasps Hate?

 The colour red

 Strangely enough, something that wasps also dislike is the colour red.
-This is because they are unable to see it.
+This is because they are unable to see red.
 While they do not specifically hate this colour, they are not attracted to it either.
-So, if you’re planning to sit outside, and don’t want wasps bothering you, make sure to wear red.
-Alternatively you can use a red umbrella or tablecloth to repel wasps.
+So, if you’re planning to sit outside, and don’t want wasps bothering you, make sure to choose the best pest solutions by wearing red Alternatively you can use a red umbrella or tablecloth to repel wasps.

 What do wasps hate?
 The cold!
 Wasps cannot handle cold weather and need to place to ride out the Winter months.
 This is the main reason why they enter into your home.
 Wasps hide out in walls, cracks and crevices because they are warmer than outside.
 Once the Winter is over they come out of hibernation to make your life hell.